ewoudb33/ewoudb33.github.io/_posts/2021-06-23-exploring-library-checkouts.md

 from a public library in the United States.
 It includes three datasets: checkouts data, inventory data and a dictionary to decode the checkouts information.

-I will focus first on the checkouts dataset, which consists of counts by title of checkout for all physical items from 2017.
+I will focus first on the checkout dataset, which consists of counts by title of checkout for all physical items from 2017.

 The origin of the data is a public library in Seattle, Washington.
 This library has 27 branches with 378,222 members.
 The collection consists of 2.3 million items.